 See workshops.umn.edu for a list of current Research and Computing Workshops across the University.

-Fall 2024 LATIS Workshop Schedule
+Spring 2025 LATIS Workshop Schedule

 Workshops will be a mix of in-person and online formats.
 Click on the links below for a detailed description of each workshop.
-Note: Registrants will be notified of any changes to the workshop locations once rooms are confirmed.
+Registrants will be notified of any changes to the workshop locations once rooms are confirmed.

 Register here for one or more workshops!